19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 (c) provide any financial services or any other related services in respect of any property referred to in paragraph (a) to, or for the benefit of, or on the direction or order of, any terrorist or terrorist entity.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 10 years or to both.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence.

+[Act 17 of 2013 wef 23/09/2013]

 (3) Any person who acts reasonably in taking, or omitting to take, measures to comply with subsection (1) shall not be liable in any civil proceedings arising from having taken or omitted to take the measures, if the person took all reasonable steps to satisfy himself that the relevant property was owned or controlled by or on behalf of any terrorist or terrorist entity.

+### Penalty

+6A\.
+Any person who is guilty of an offence under section 3, 4, 5 or 6 shall be liable on conviction —

+(a) in the case of an individual, to a fine not exceeding $500,000 or to imprisonment for a term not exceeding 10 years or to both; or

+(b) in any other case, to a fine not exceeding $1 million.

+[Act 17 of 2013 wef 23/09/2013]

-### Exemption from prohibition against dealing
+### Exemption

-7\.—(1) The Minister or a person designated by the Minister may exempt any person in Singapore or any citizen of Singapore outside Singapore from section 6 in respect of any specified activity or transaction or a class of such activities or transactions.
+7\.—(1) Subject to subsection (2), the Minister may, by order published in theGazette, exempt any person in Singapore, or any citizen of Singapore outside Singapore, from section 4(b) or 6 or both, in respect of any specified activity or transaction or a class of specified activities or transactions carried out by the person or citizen.

-(2) The Minister or a person designated by the Minister may make the exemption under subsection (1) subject to any terms and conditions that are required in his opinion, and may amend, suspend, revoke or reinstate the exemption.
+(2) An exemption under subsection (1) from section 4(b) may not be made in respect of any activity or transaction involving property or services that will be used by or will benefit a terrorist entity.

+(3) An exemption under subsection (1) may be subject to any terms and conditions, including a condition precedent that the person exempted must have a notice of exemption from the Minister or a public officer authorised by the Minister before the exemption takes effect.

+(4) If a person is exempted under an order made under subsection (1) in respect of any activity or transaction or class of activities or transactions, any other person involved in carrying out —

+(a) the activity or transaction; or

-(3) If a person has obtained an exemption under subsection (1), any other person involved in carrying out the activity or transaction, or class of activities or transactions, to which the exemption relates is not subject to sections 6 and 8 if the terms and conditions of the exemption, if any, are met.
+(b) any activity or transaction in that class of activities or transactions,

+to which the exemption relates is also exempt from section 4(b) or 6 or both (whichever applies to the act carried out by that other person), and section 8, if the terms and conditions of the exemption (if any) are met.

-(4) This section shall not affect any liability that a person has under any other law.
+[Act 17 of 2013 wef 23/09/2013]

 ## PART III

-Disclosure
+Disclosure and Tipping-off

 ### Duty to disclose